DataScienceDo/Audio_ChatGPT_DallE/README.md

 3. Don`t foget about your Token fron Hugging Face and two APIs by OpenAI (one for ChatGPT and  another for Dall_E)

 '''
+# PS.: Texts in HTML and JS used RU language, please change it according your request